frumbert/moodle-mod_questionnaire/README.md

 * You can bypass the submission screen altogether.
 Ending a survey will then either redirect to the Feedback page (if set) OR to the course home.
 * When your users get stuck on that submission error screen because they refreshed at the wrong time, offer them a way out (button).

-## Question Types
+## Question Type changes

-* a TABLE question, similar to a RATE except with checkboxes.
+* a RATE question has a new sub-type of `Table (checkboxes)`.

+> Rate ranking is a work-in-progress, for now skipped

 ## Per-Question Javascript